stujones11/shooter/README.txt

-For the most part I think I have achieved this for straight pvp, however, the jury is still out as to whether it is any faster against entities (mobs) One big downside of this method is that it only works against ordinary nodes within pointable range of the player.
+For the most part I think I have achieved this for straight pvp, however, the jury is still out as to whether it is any faster against entities (mobs)

 By default this mod is configured to work only against other players in multiplayer (server) mode.
 This is overridden in singleplayer mode to work